How Does Storyvine Work?

 A lot of people ask, “How does Storyvine work?
 What’s the process?”

 That’s a great question, but first, let’s back up and clarify that we're talking about our custom or semi-custom products.
 If you're interested in our self-service products, check out Storyvine NOW, where you just download the VideoGuide you want and off you go.
-Our first two kits, for political campaigns and ballot initiatives, are available here.
+Our first three kits – Home Healthcare, Political Campaigns, Ballot Initiatives – are available here.

 This post is about our Enterprise level product, where we guide you every step of the way.
 So let’s go through that process: